-- Students born before January 1, 1957 are considered immune to Measles, Mumps, and Rubella. - Documentation of a positive antibody titer proving immunity to Measles (rubeola), Mumps, and Rubella (German measles) is acceptable. - Documentation of two doses of (MMR) vaccine, separated by at least one month on or after the first birthday and after January 1, 1968, must be provided.
+- Students born before January 1, 1957 are considered immune to Measles, Mumps, and Rubella. - Documentation of a positive antibody titer proving immunity to Measles (rubella), Mumps, and Rubella (German measles) is acceptable. - Documentation of two doses of (MMR) vaccine, separated by at least one month on or after the first birthday and after January 1, 1968, must be provided.

 In addition to the above immunization measles requirement for all students, certain academic programs may also require a physical examination and additional immunizations prior to acceptance into the program.
 Students should review any specific program requirements prior to beginning their course work at College of Saint Mary.
-All international students and athletes are also required to submit a medical form.
-Athletes return completed forms to the Athletic department and international students return forms to Student Development.
+All athletes are also required to submit a medical form.
+Athletes return completed forms to the Athletic department.